 Learn who’s who in the company and on your team.

-You need to know the hierarchical order; in addition, to learn the names and roles of all the members of your team.
+You need to know the hierarchical order, in addition to learning the names and roles of all the members of your team.
 Remembering someone’s name without having to ask can help you earn points among your new colleagues.

 Know your job responsibilities.